 Making a school district look good is part of a school superintendent's job.
 However, it must be done with honesty and integrity while showing respect for those who bring valid concerns to the district.
 Had our school board listened to my concerns and done something about them over the last several years, I doubt that they would be in the mess that they are in today.
 Their only course of action from here on out is to read our school board policies and state and federal laws and start following them as they swore to do when they were elected to represent our community.
 Excuses are no longer being tolerated by the community as shown by the recent ousting of two long time school board members.

 Now that the information is starting to flow, our school board will have to change their ways and change the leadership of our school district in order to correct the problems and damage that they have done to our school district's reputation.
 There will be a few people who still support our school superintendent and some members of our school board.
 They will continue to try and discredit me and my information.
 There have been a few that have attacked me personally instead of the facts I present in online forums.
 I have a very good idea of who some of those posters are and if my analysis is correct, our Superintendent and her husband should be out of a job.
-I tried numerous times over the last couple of yours to bring up these personal attacks to the attention of our school board but was ignored.
+I tried numerous times over the last couple of years to bring up these personal attacks to the attention of our school board but was ignored.

 Why is it important to me to bring about change in our school district?
 I want my children to grow up in a school district that they can be proud of.
 I want them to have great memories of their school years just like I have.
 However, our current administration and school board has really overshadowed those great memories.
 It's not the same district that I was proud of while I was growing up when my parents worked for the district.
 I'm really hoping our community can start working together towards making a positive change in our district.